Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ],
 ```

-We've already seen how samplers work, theres a list of samplers, DiffuseSampler is the main intarget, any others can be set in auxtargets
+We've already seen how samplers work, there's a list of samplers, DiffuseSampler is the main intarget, any others can be set in auxtargets

 ```json
 "uniforms": [